Batch 1, 2018 by Santos Juarez.

 Edition: 13, 2016, Ignacio Parada, 47%ABV

-The nose is piney (pine sap), super spicy, minerals, lemon zest, along with some vegetal, roasted agave notes poking through.
-Roasted agave is more apparent on the taste as well as juicy fruit gum, lemon/lime, mineral, and some tropical fruit notes.
-Finish is long, semi-dry, and a little soapy.
+The nose is piney (pine sap), super spicy, mineral, lemon zest, along with some vegetal, roasted agave notes poking through.
+Roasted agave is more apparent on the taste as well as milk chocolate, juicy fruit gum, lemon/lime, mineral, and some berry fruit notes.
+Finish is long, semi-dry, ashy mint, a little soapy, and a tad strident.
 This Mexicano has a thin body but is extremely oily.
-Alin-in-all: Delicious!Jul 3, 2019
+All-in-in-all: Delicious!Jul 3, 2019

 Lot: A-06-C-16, 50.5%abv, March 2016, Aquilino GarciaJun 28, 2019